 We are a partner of the Institution of Engineering and Technology Power Academy, which gives you the chance to apply for a company-led scholarship that provides financial support, paid summer work placements and industry mentors.

-This degree is accredited by the Institution of Engineering and Technology on behalf of the Engineering Council for the purposes of:
+This electrical engineering degree is accredited by the Institution of Engineering and Technology on behalf of the Engineering Council for the purposes of:

 fully meeting the academic requirement for registration as an Incorporated Engineer

 partly meeting the academic requirement for registration as a Chartered Engineer